MICLab-Unicamp/Spectral_fitting_SIPAIM/README.md

 The following configuration parameters are designed to instantiate the Dataset class:

 - **Training Dataset**
   - `Dataset Class Name`: Specifies the class used for managing the training dataset.
-Example: `DatasetThreeChannelSpectrogram`
+Example: `DatasetBasisSetOpenTransformer3ChNormalize`
     - `path_data`: Directory containing the training data.
     - `norm`: Normalization to be applied to the spectrogram channels.

 - **Validation Dataset**
   - `Dataset Class Name`: Specifies the class used for managing the validation dataset.
-Example: `DatasetThreeChannelSpectrogram`
+Example: `DatasetBasisSetOpenTransformer3ChNormalize`
     - `path_data`: Directory containing the validation data.
     - `norm`: Normalization to be applied to the spectrogram channels.